2PRECIOUS2/2PRECIOUS2/README.md

 # Hi, I'm Ntokozo Kubone 👋

 🎓 Student at the University of the Witwatersrand
-💻 Passionate about web development and AI
+💻 I am passionate about problem-solving, with interests in
+    cybersecurity, software development, and cloud computing.
 🚀 Always learning, always coding

 ---